Parent Information

 Transitions

-Can the child communicate their wants and needs?
+• Can the child effectively communicate their wants and needs?

-Can the child dress themselves and put on their own shoes?
+• Is the child able to dress independently and put on their own shoes?

-Is the child curious and happy to explore new activities or environments?
+• Is the child open and eager to engage with new activities or environments?

-Recognising numbers in written form and being able to count a number of objects
+• Identifying numbers in written form and counting objects accurately

-Being able to hold a pencil and make marks on paper
+• Holding a pencil properly and making marks on paper